kean/Get/Sources/Get/Get.docc/Articles/define-api.md

 This API is visually appealing, but it can be a bit tedious to write and less discoverable than simply listing all available calls.

 > important: There are many [suggestions](https://github.com/Moya/Moya/blob/master/docs/Examples/Basic.md) to model APIs using enums.
 This usually isn't ideal because you are setting yourself for merge conflicts, and it is harder to read and modify than other approaches.
-When you add a new call, you should only need to make a change in one place.
+When you add a new call, you should only need to make changes in one place.

-> tip: With [CreateAPI](https://github.com/kean/CreateAPI), you can take your backend OpenAPI spec, and generate all of the response entities and even requests for Get ``APIClient`
+> tip: With [CreateAPI](https://github.com/kean/CreateAPI), you can take your backend OpenAPI spec, and generate all of the response entities and even requests for Get ``APIClient``.